 But now it is back to the grind and I’ve had Vancouver on my thoughts a lot lately, a perfect distraction from reality are the memories I hold from my short, but incredibly fulfilling time I spent in this oft rainy city.
 With friends having recently relocated, I am being reminded of how wonderful this place and country can be to call home so it felt only too right to give this recipe a go that calls home to Nova Scotia.

-When I moved to Vancouver in 2010, it was early August and still very much high summer warmth blowing through the air.
-Though blueberry season was coming to an end, Granville Island’s weekly summer market had an old man who would sell a punnet three times the size I could ever get back home for only $1.
+When I moved to Vancouver in two thousand and ten, it was early August and still very much high summer warmth blowing through the air.
+Though blueberry season was coming to an end, Granville Island’s weekly summer market had an old man who would sell a punnet three times the size I could ever get back home for only one dollar.

 I would go down to the small bustling market with the afternoon already in swing and this blueberry seller would barely smile despite the beautiful weather.
 Meanwhile, I couldn’t contain my joy at being able to buy blueberries that tasted so amazing for a price I couldn’t have dreamed of before.

 It turns out Canada is known for a few things and blueberries are one of those specialties that grow in the perfect conditions that find themselves over this vast landscape (lets not talk about the peaches that are also to-die-for).
 Ideally you would make this with wild blueberries, but for the vast majority of us that cannot get our hands on them, good quality blueberries will have to do the trick, they definitely did for this dish in my kitchen thousands of miles from Canadian shores.

 1/2 cup superfine sugar